ycardon/gigaset-elements-proxy/README.md

 october 2018
 - when the server starts, send the actual status of the sensors and the alarm mode
+- added the ``/force-refresh`` API to send again the actual status of the sensors and the alarm mode
 - added ``examples`` directory
 - added ``ws02`` window sensors type
 - added ``/intrusion_settings`` API to monitor selected alarm mode